 FanDuel is one of the market leaders in daily fantasy sports and an up-and-coming name in online sports betting thanks to a massive marketing budget and a high-quality product.
 After launching in 2009 and establishing itself as one of the major fantasy sites, FanDuel has leveraged its widespread name recognition to successfully enter the sports betting business.

-The fantasy arm of FanDuel is open in most US states while the sports betting arm is slowly expanding across the US after initially launching in New Jersey.
-With that in mind, our FanDuel Review today will cover both sides of the business separately.
-We will begin with a look at FanDuel Sportsbook and follow that with a review of the fantasy offerings.
+The FanDuel DFS is open in most US states* while FanDuel sports betting arm is slowly expanding across the US after initially launching in New Jersey.

 FanDuel Sportsbook Review

 FanDuel Sportsbook opened for business in 2018 with the launch of a mobile app and desktop website in New Jersey.
-Since then, FanDuel has opened locations in West Virginia and Mississippi with plans to launch online and in-person betting in more states over time.
+Since then, FanDuel has expanded to additional states.
+FanDuel also has retail locations in Mississippi and New York with plans to continue expanding across the US as legislation permits.

-The launch of the FanDuel Sportsbook went as smooth as one would expect considering the company already had nine years’ worth of experience in online gaming through its fantasy operations.
+The launch of the FanDuel Sportsbook went as smooth as one would expect considering the company already had nearly a decade’s worth of experience in online gaming through its fantasy operations.
 From day one, the FanDuel app and website have provided in-depth coverage of all the major sports around the world.